Assistant Professor of Writing

 “Toward Participatory Civic Engagement: Findings and Implications of a Three-Year Community-Based Research Study.”
-Forthcoming from Computers and Composition: An International Journal 32 (2014): 22-40.
+Forthcoming in June from Computers and Composition: An International Journal 32 (2014): 22-40.
 Single author.

 “From Class to Community: EP 2.0 and the New Media Legacy of Jesuit Education.”
 Conversations on Jesuit Higher Education 43, 2013.
 Co-author.

 "The Engaged Dissertation: Three Points of View," in Collaborative Futures: Critical Reflections on Publicly Active Graduate Education

 "Writing Centers and Students with Disabilities: the User-Centered Approach, Participatory Design, and Empirical Research as Collaborative Methodologies."
 Computers and Composition

 "Usability Research in the Writing Lab: Sustaining Discourse and Pedagogy."
 Computers and Composition: An International Journal 26.2 (2009): 107-121.
 With Michael Salvo, Jingfan Ren, and Tammy Conard-Salvo.

 "Stasis Theory as a Strategy for Workplace Teaming and Decision Making."
 Journal of Technical Writing and Communication (JTWC) 38.4 (2008): 363-385.
 Nominated for the 2009 NCTE Scientific and Technical Communication Award.
 Single author.